A Commonsense

 Why Shouldn’t a Couple Just Draw Up a Prenuptial Agreement on Their Own?

-The first reason a couple shouldn’t do this on their own is that it likely won’t be legally binding because the Family Property Act referenced above requires each party to have their own lawyer.
+The first reason a couple shouldn’t do this on their own is that it may not be legally binding because the Family Property Act referenced above requires each party to have their own lawyer in order to meet the definition of an “interspousal contract”.
 But there are other good reasons, too.
 Working with an experienced prenuptial agreement lawyer can help you avoid pitfalls that could eventually cause the agreement to be deemed invalid by the court.

-• Ensure the terms of the agreement are legally valid so that you aren’t relying on something that would not be upheld by a court, such as the previously mentioned parenting arrangements in the event of a separation and divorce.
+• Ensure the terms of the agreement are legally valid so that you aren’t relying on something that would not be upheld by a court.

 • Neither party withheld information.
 The prenuptial may not be upheld if one spouse failed to disclose certain assets or debts.